arch8s/spring-2022/5.ADRs/ADR-007-hybrid-architecture.md

 ## Decision

 We decided to take monolith-first approach, and add some bits and nuts of serverless for resource intensive tasks.
-To fully support all the requirements, we start from modular monolith with service-based architecture and database .
+To fully support all the requirements, we start from modular monolith with service-based architecture and decomposed database.

 We will scale some services with serverless approach, that's how we bring hybrid approach to the application.
 For example, one of the most CPU-intensive and memory-consuming task will be PDF generation, so use of serverless stack here could help us a bit.

 ## Consequences